wellcomecollection/catalogue-api/README.md

-# catalogue\_api
+# Catalogue API

-The stack containing the Catalogue API
+All the services that make up the Catalogue API

 ## Overview

-Contains the Catalogue API, and attendant ECS Script Tasks.
+Contains the Catalogue APIs for search, snapshot, requesting and attendant ECS Script Tasks.

 ## Deployment

+Deploying the search API:

 ### Steps